 I have had numerous emails from curious readers who have googled Tony wanting to know more.
 Tony trained as a macrobiotic teacher at the world famous Kushi Institute in Boston, studied Ayurveda and Yoga in India.
 He has also studied Steiner techniques and has cooked in some of the best restaurants in Italy and some of my favorite restaurants in Melbourne.
 If you live in Melbourne you are in luck!
 Tony gives regular classes.
 Go see him in action.
 Alternatively, check out his incredible recipes on his website Eating Well Daily and in some of Australia’s top magazines such as Vogue Entertaining and Travel, and Australian Gourmet Traveller.
 Make sure you grab a copy of his cookbook, Eating Well.
 His amazing new book is about to be released this July 2010.

-This creamy vegan cauliflower mash – otherwise known as “macrobiotic mashed potatoes” is a scrumptious, filling, strengthening vegetarian Winter dish that is a wonderful satisfying substitute for those of us not eating night shades.
-This creamy bowl of cauliflower millet mash heaven just makes you yearn for more.
+This dish – otherwise known as “macrobiotic mashed potatoes” is a scrumptious, filling, strengthening dish that is a wonderful satisfying substitute for those of us not eating night shades.
 It is incredibly easy to prepare and really versatile.
 You won’t believe cauliflower can taste this good!
-You can eat a bowl of this phenomenal vegan cauliflower mash on its own with some sea vegetables.
+You can eat a bowl of this on its own with some sea vegetables.
 It makes a glorious accompaniment to other vegetable dishes; or makes a delicious porridge with some sweetener.
 I also like to mound it up on a piece of gluten free ciabatta bread.
-Oh, show me the way to piggy heaven!
+Yum!

-This is one of those wonderful vegan recipes for those of you looking for fantastic body ecology recipes.
-In fact, Body Ecology have their own version of this vegetarian recipe on their website.
+This is one of those wonderful recipes for those of you looking for fantastic body ecology recipes.
+In fact, Body Ecology have their own version of this recipe on their website.
 But Tony will always get the credit for this one!
 Besides, I think his version is a lot more tasty.
 If you are following Body Ecology stage one - just don’t stir through the Tahini at the end.
 I have listed this as optional.
 You don’t really need it.
 But it adds an incredible depth of flavour and creaminess if you can.
-You could be really decadent and stir through raw almond butter, raw cashew butter, or raw macadamia butter.
-But I always return to hulled tahini, which is a lot milder, and lets the cauliflowers bloom.
+You could be really decadent and stir through raw almond butter.
+But I always return to hulled tahini which is a lot milder, and lets the cauliflowers bloom.